I’ve stumbled headfirst into Awesome. It’s a clean house. Not spotless like my OCD neighbors (you know who you are), but pretty orderly.

 But eventually they get it.

-I have a triple-pronged system for chores.
+I have a triple-pronged system for chores, which has changed my life for the better.

 1. Chores are punitive.
 Meaning, if you do something lame that’s against house rules or simply isn’t how you know you should behave you get a chore.
 This is a win-win for me.
 I get a clean house and obedient children out of the deal.